bhklab/handbook/docs/grants/Preparing_for_Submission.md

 ## Step 3: Internal Coordination and Approvals

+!!! tip "Pro Tip"
-**Pro Tip: Start this as early as possible to provide enough time for approvals, review etc.**
+    Start this as early as possible to provide enough time for approvals, review etc.

  - Inform relevant institutional offices about your grant submission (e.g., UHN Research Grants, RFS)